-Maroilles is French, AOC approved cow’s milk cheese made in the Picardy and Nord-Pas-de-Calais regions of Northern France.
-Also known as Marolles, the cheese gets its name from the village of Maroilles where it is still produced.
+Maroilles (Marolles) is French, AOC approved (AOC status in 1976 with AOP status in 1996) cow’s milk cheese made in the Picardy and Nord-Pas-de-Calais regions of Northern France.
+The cheese gets its name from the village of Maroilles where it is still produced.
 It is also said that the cheese has been created in the 10th century by a monk, Maroilles in northern France.

 While preparing Maroilles, the industrial version uses pasteurised milk as opposed to the artisan cheese which still depends on raw milk.
 It usually has a square shape with brick-red, smooth, washed and sticky rind.
 It is matured for 2-16 weeks, during which it is regularly washed with salt and water.
 When young, the cheese is chalky in the centre and has a bitter rind.
 As it ages, the rind changes its colour from yellow to orange and finally red.
 The ivory pâte is soft and oily with a sweet taste.